 Healthcare providers in Florida are stuck in a difficult situation between their state and the federal government.
 On one hand, the Biden administration requires healthcare workers to be vaccinated against COVID-19 if they work in a center that receives federal money.
 The Supreme Court upheld this requirement last week.
 On the other hand, Florida's Republican governor Ron DeSantis called the policy of the Biden administration "madness" and signed a state law in November prohibiting employers from requiring COVID vaccines unless they offer extensive exemptions.

-So what are Florida hospitals supposed to do?
-Hospitals that don't comply face fines or even program termination, according to CMS, although sanctions won't begin until March 30 if hospitals are working to achieve compliance Hospital chain Ascension announced a mandate over the summer, just to reverse policy in Florida following the change in state law in November.
+So what should Florida hospitals do?
+Hospitals that don't comply with the federal mandate face fines or even program termination from CMS, although sanctions won't begin until March 30 if hospitals are working to achieve compliance.
+Hospital chain Ascension announced a mandate over the summer, only to reverse policy in Florida following the change in state law in November.